Evan Osnos: Early life and education

+Career

 In the summer of 1999, Osnos joined the Chicago Tribune as a metro reporter, and, later, a national and foreign correspondent.
 He was based in New York at the time of the September 11 attacks.
 In 2002, he was assigned to the Middle East, where he covered the Iraq War and reported from Egypt, Saudi Arabia, Syria, Iran, and elsewhere.
 In 2005, he became the China correspondent.
 He was a guest on the Colbert Report in 2007 and 2011 to discuss China's changes.
 He was part of a Chicago Tribune team that won the 2008 Pulitzer Prize for Investigative Reporting.

 Osnos joined The New Yorker in September 2008 and served as the magazine's China correspondent until 2013.
-Osnos has contributed to the NPR radio show This American Life and the PBS television show Frontline.
-As The New Yorker's China correspondent, Evan maintained a regular blog called "Letter from China" and wrote articles about China's young neoconservatives, the Fukushima nuclear meltdown, and the Wenzhou train crash.
+In this role, Evan maintained a regular blog called "Letter from China" and wrote articles about China's young neoconservatives, the Fukushima nuclear meltdown, and the Wenzhou train crash.
 According to The Washington Post, "In the pages of the New Yorker, Evan Osnos has portrayed, explained and poked fun at this new China better than any other writer from the West or the East."
 He received two awards from the Overseas Press Club and the Osborn Elliott Prize for excellence in journalism from the Asia Society.
+Since returning from China, Osnos has covered topics including politics, foreign affairs, white collar crime, and espionage, including high-profile interviews with American President Joe Biden, White Collar Support Group founder Jeffrey Grant, and Chinese President Xi Jinping.

+Osnos has contributed to the NPR radio show This American Life and the PBS television show Frontline.

 Age of Ambition: Chasing Fortune, Truth, and Faith in the New China (2014), Osnos' first book, follows the lives of individuals swept up in China's "radical transformation", Osnos said, in an interview on Fresh Air in June 2014.
-He said Communist Party leaders abandoned "the scripture of socialism and they held on to the saints of socialism."
+He said Chinese Communist Party leaders abandoned "the scripture of socialism and they held on to the saints of socialism."
 In addition to the National Book Award, the book was a finalist for the Pulitzer Prize in nonfiction.
 Osnos left China in 2013, to write about politics and foreign affairs at The New Yorker.
 Among other topics, he examined the politics behind a chemical leak in West Virginia and twice profiled Vice President Joe Biden, which became the basis for a book.
 According to Publishers Weekly, his book, Joe Biden constituted "a portrait of the candidate that's smart and evocative."

 Wildland: The Making of America's Fury (2021) follows three dissimilar communities in the US and demonstrates how their interconnections reveal "seismic changes in American politics and culture."
-The book, a New York Times bestseller, focused on a period of political dissolution bounded by the terrorist attacks of 2001 and the assault on the capitol on January 6, 2021.
+The book, a New York Times bestseller, focused on a period of political dissolution bounded by the terrorist attacks of 2001 and the assault on the Capitol on January 6, 2021.